≡ Menu

 When is the best time to apply for life insurance with PKD?

 The best time is when your kidney function is stable and well-documented.
-For early-stage PKD, apply as soon as possible after diagnosis while function is normal.
-For progressive disease, apply during periods of stability rather than during rapid decline.
+For early-stage PKD with normal function, apply as soon as possible after diagnosis, while function is normal.
+For progressive disease, apply during periods of stability rather than during rapid decline or complications.
+Waiting 3-6 months to demonstrate stability often results in significantly better rates.

 How does my family history of PKD affect my insurance application?

 Family history is important but not determinative.
 Insurers consider the age at which relatives developed kidney failure and your current health status.
-Strong family history may result in higher premiums, but coverage is often still available with proper management.
+Strong family history may result in higher premiums, but coverage is often available with proper management.
+Your current stability and management quality matter more than family history alone.

 What medical information will insurance companies request for PKD?

-Insurers typically request kidney function tests (GFR, creatinine), blood pressure readings, urine tests for protein, imaging studies showing kidney size, family history details, and complete treatment records from your nephrologist.
+Insurers typically request kidney function tests (GFR, creatinine), blood pressure readings over time, urine tests for protein, imaging studies showing kidney size and cysts, family history details, complete treatment records from your nephrologist, and documentation of medication adherence.
+Providing organized, comprehensive records expedites underwriting.

 Will I pay higher premiums because of my PKD diagnosis?

 Most likely, yes.
-However, the premium increase depends on your disease stage.
-Early-stage PKD with normal function might add only 25-100% to standard rates, while more advanced disease could result in much higher premiums or coverage limitations.
+However, the premium increase depends on your disease stage and management.
+Early-stage PKD with normal function might add only 25-100% to standard rates.
+Moderate disease typically results in Table 2-6 ratings.
+Advanced disease may require table ratings in the 6-10+ range or alternative products.
+Excellent blood pressure control can reduce premiums significantly.

 Should I get genetic testing before applying for life insurance?